javierprovecho/RandomJavaRepository/README.md

 # RandomJavaRepository
-Repository to show git use on Taller Git at UVa 15 of November of 2016
+Repository to show git use on Taller Git at UVa 15 of November of 2016.
+By Roberto, Guille and Javier.